 The Takeaway:

-Don’t plant Aspen trees.
+Don’t plant Aspen Trees.
 Plant Aspen groves.

 A grove can tolerate loss because it’s constantly renewing itself through sucker shoots (called clones).
 If left alone, those clones will grow into new stems and help maintain the health and continuity of the group.
 Over time, the strongest genetics suited to your microclimate will dominate and thrive.